-Unlike for limited companies, there’s no legal requirement for a sole trader to open a business bank account.
+Unlike limited companies, there’s no legal requirement for a sole trader to open a business bank account.

 So, if you’re a sole trader, it shouldn’t be a problem to accept payments for the work you have carried out.
-But if a high volume of business-related payments are noted going in and out of your personal account, then your bank may contact you and ask you to set up a business account.
+But if a high volume of business-related payments is noted going in and out of your personal account, then your bank may contact you and ask you to set up a business account.

 If you’re going to be doing a huge amount of business banking, we’ve already established that even as a sole trader you probably won’t be allowed to use your personal current account for that.